"... A mighty woman with a torch, whose flame Is the imprisoned lightning, and her name Mother of Exiles. ..."

 We have helped many immigrant families in New York take the first significant step towards legal status.
 Adjustment of Status (AOS) is a procedure that allows eligible applicants to become lawful permanent residents (Green Card Holders) of the United States; adjusting from a visa to green card.
 With a Green Card, you can legally work in the United States, travel outside of the United States and even petition for certain family members.

-Bronx, Manhattan, Queens, Brooklyn, Staten Island and other immigrants adjust without having to leave the New York City area.
+Our firm has helped many Bronx, Manhattan, Queens, Brooklyn, Staten Island and other immigrants adjust without having to leave the New York City area.
 Alternatively, for those New Yorkers who have family outside of the United States our firm will help your immigrant family member complete the Consular Processing in their home country.
 Here in our Manhattan and Bronx Immigration offices, we have helped many Dominican, Mexican, Ecuadorian, Columbian, etc. prepare for the Consular Processing.
 Put our Spanish speaking team’s knowledge and experience to work for you.
 Call now for a free consultation.

 Adjustment of Status vs. Consular Processing